muskit/H3VR-TNH-Quality-of-Life-Improvements/Assets/README.md

 ## Features
 * Better health counter visibility
+* Health counter fade when aiming around it
 * Token, hold, and wave counter on radar hand
 * Player count for online leaderboards; see how you stack up!
   * Won't work with [*TakeAndHoldTweaker*](https://h3vr.thunderstore.io/package/devyndamonster/TakeAndHoldTweaker/) installed